appbaseio/reactivesearch/content/api/javascript/apireference.md

 ### search()

 Search for matching documents in a type.
-It's a convenience method for ElasticSearch's `/_search` endpoint.
+It's a convenience method for Elasticsearch's `/_search` endpoint.
 For subscribing to realtime updates on the search query, check out `searchStream()`.

 ```js
 appbaseRef